www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

     * [ ] Log ACME protocol progress for easier debugging.
     * [ ] Improve CommonMark log for properties.
     * [ ] Do not show stacktrace if an invalid path is requested from webserver.
+    * [ ] Only log once, if a path outside of `/net/splitcells/**` is requested at the webserver, in order to minimize logging.
 ## Considerations
 * [ ] Regulary test editor or other UI functionality.
 * [ ] Error message are not good for some inputs